vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     - Do not disable SSH access to the new appliance.
 You require SSH access to the appliance during the upgrade procedure.
     -  When the OVA deployment finishes, do not power on the new appliance.
 Attempting to perform the upgrade procedure on a new appliance that you have already powered on and initialized causes vSphere Integrated Containers Management Portal and Registry not to function correctly and might result in data loss.

-- You can only deploy one vSphere Integrated Containers appliance per vCenter Server instance.
-However, when upgrading, you should deploy the appliance to the same vCenter Server instance as the one on which the previous version is running.
+- Deploy the appliance to the same vCenter Server instance as the one on which the previous version is running, or to a vCenter Server instance that is managed by the same Platform Services Controller.
 - Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.

 **Procedure**